-Radford University offers five unique freshman living-learning communities (Biology Connections, ARO, Community of Artists, Community of Makers, The Schoolhouse, Entrepreneurship and ECO Connections) that provide students opportunities to deeply engage with faculty, academics and peers with similar interests.
+Radford University offers seven unique freshman living-learning communities (Biology Connections, ARO, Community of Artists, Community of Makers, The Schoolhouse, Entrepreneurship and ECO Connections) that provide students opportunities to deeply engage with faculty, academics and peers with similar interests.

 Learning communities are small groups of students that typically take one ore more courses together focusing on a common theme or discipline.
 Faculty and peer instructor teams work together to assign readings, create assignments and coordinate activities that connect the courses.
 Students engaged in a learning community are able to build both intellectual and social relationships with classmates and faculty through shared experiences and increased time together.

 Students participating in living-learning communities also benefit from the coordination of residence hall teams with their academic partners to create additional programming in their living environment.